rydmike/flex_color_scheme/README.md

 properties in this hot reload playground.

-In the hot reload playground the side menu has no real functionality, it is mainly there to present more surface area using the theme colorscheme background color.
+In the hot reload playground the side menu has no real functionality, it is only there to present more surface area using the `theme.colorScheme` background color.
 The theme toggle in the menu does work though.

 ## Themes Playground